o-ran-sc/ric-plt-lib-rmr/docs/config-deploy.rst

   port) was used to define this port.
-However, a future version of Route Manager will require RMR to connect and request tables, thus that variable is now used to supply the Route Manager well known address and port.
+However, a future version of Route Manager will require RMR to connect and request tables, thus that variable is now used to supply the Route Manager's well-known address and port.

-  To maintain backwards compatablibility with the older Route Manager versions, the presence of this variable in the environment will shift RMR's behaviour with respect to the default value used when RMR_RTG_SVC is **not** defined.
+  To maintain backwards compatibility with the older Route Manager versions, the presence of this variable in the environment will shift RMR's behaviour with respect to the default value used when RMR_RTG_SVC is **not** defined.

-  When RMR_CTL_PORT is **defined:** RMR assumes that Route Manager requires RMR to connect and request table updates is made, and the default well known address for Route manager is used (routemgr:4561).
+  When RMR_CTL_PORT is **defined:** RMR assumes that Route Manager requires RMR to connect and request table updates is made, and the default well-known address for Route manager is used (routemgr:4561).

   When RMR_CTL_PORT is **undefined:** RMR assumes that Route